liveandrew/workflow2/README.md

 #### Why doesn't the packaging line up with the maven artifacts?

 Workflow2 is very widely used within LiveRamp, and repackaging would be a massive undertaking across our codebase; we prioritized OSSing the project over a 100% cleanup effort.
 In a future major release we plan on aligning the packaging with the maven artifacts.

-#### I like AirFlow better.

-It's a free country, you can use AirFlow.

 #### Did this project really start on June 4, 2019?